Hornbill-Docs/esp-config/esp-config/_inline/email-routing-rule-expressions.md

 <h3>Example Routing Rule Expressions</h3>

 :::note
-Please see the [ExpressLogic Reference Guide](/esp-fundamentals/reference-guides/express-logic) to learn more about whats possible with ExpressLogic expressions beyond the simple examples shown here.
+Please see the [ExpressLogic Reference Guide](/esp-fundamentals/reference-guides/express-logic) to learn more about what's possible with ExpressLogic expressions beyond the simple examples shown here.
 :::

 <table class="doc-pretty-table">